Skip to main content

 Penny has a personal research track record of research on a range of public health topics including sexual health and alcohol harm, as well as nature-based interventions to improve health.
 She has received research funding from UK research councils, the National Institute for Health and Care Research (NIHR), Department of Health, National Institute for Health and Clinical Excellence (NICE), Horizon Europe, charities and local authorities.

 Previous research includes: the overlap between population-level indicators of alcohol use, teenage pregnancy and sexually transmitted infections in teenagers; research contributing to the NICE guidance on HIV and sexual health; and understanding the benefits and values of urban green and blue spaces for older people in the Ghia (Green Infrastructure and the Health and wellbeing Influences on an Ageing population).
-She has just completed an NIHR-funded ‘community alcohol health champions’ project (Communities in Charge of Alcohol, CICA), which is looking at how the communities can support each other with alcohol advice and whether communities can influence local alcohol licensing decisions.
+She is co-investigator on GreenME, a Horizon Europe project that aims to identify ways in which effective nature-based therapy and a broader green care framework can be scaled-up to improve adult mental health and wellbeing equity.
+She has just completed an NIHR-funded ‘community alcohol health champions’ project (Communities in Charge of Alcohol, CICA), which was looking at how the communities can support each other with alcohol advice and whether communities can influence local alcohol licensing decisions.

 Penny leads a research team investigating the impacts of alcohol exposure during pregnancy, and associated Fetal Alcohol Spectrum Disorders (FASD), in collaboration with the National FASD Clinic.
 Her research recently made news headlines with the findings that this under-recognised condition may affect 2-4% of children in the UK.
 She currently leads an MRC/NIHR/charity funded project to test a parenting intervention for caregivers of children with FASD.